Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

 - *"Import process name"*
     Process for the import to the *PIM* module.
 The status of the process is displayed below the name of the import process.
 The following statuses are available:
+    - **Filling queue**
+        The import queue is being filled.
+    - **Queue filled, auto starting import**
+        The product(s) are ready to be imported to the *PIM* module.
+This status is only displayed if the *Start Import automatically without manual checking of assignment to PIM products* toggle has been enabled in the *Summary* window, see [Summary](#summary-1).
+The import process is automatically started.
     - **Queue filled, waiting for start**
-        The product is ready to be imported to the *PIM* module.
+        The product(s) are ready to be imported to the *PIM* module.
+This status is only displayed if the *Start Import automatically without manual checking of assignment to PIM products* toggle has been disabled in the *Summary* window, see [Summary](#summary-1).
+The import process is waiting for a manual start.
     - **Importing into PIM**
-        The product is being imported from the *Omni-Channel* to the *PIM* module.
+        The product(s) are being imported from the *Omni-Channel* to the *PIM* module.
     - **Import finished**
-        The product has been imported to the *PIM* module.
+        The product(s) have been imported to the *PIM* module.
-    - **Import failed**
-        The product import to the *PIM* module has been failed.
+        If the import has failed, this status is also displayed, but the bar below the status is colored red in proportion to the elements of the process that were imported incorrectly.

     - [START]
         Click this button to the right of the corresponding import process to start the import in the *Processes* section with the **Queue filled, waiting for start** status.